trisselino/AOC24/README.md

-Solving the Advent of Code 2024 puzzles in Scala as purely functional as possible.
+Solving the Advent of Code 2024 puzzles.